nanson/yii2-postgis/README.md

 # Yii2 Postgis

 Extension for working with postgis.
-As intermediate fromat used Geo Json.
+As intermediate format used Geo Json.

 ## Installing